aeternity/protocol/channels/ON-CHAIN.md

-Now it is important to note, that at even at `chain_height := 1110` Alice can still dispute the *initial* update issued by Bob at `chain_height := 1000` by providing a co-signed payload with `round := 24` or higher but her dispute would bump the lock by `lock_period` too.
+Now it is important to note, that at even at `chain_height := 1110` Alice can still dispute the *initial* update issued by Bob at `chain_height := 1000` by providing an authenticated by both payload with `round := 24` or higher but her dispute would bump the lock by `lock_period` too.

 ### `channel_slash`